-The CRO provides regular reports to the Board as well as to the Authorised Management regarding the overall risk profile, including risk exposures, capitalisation etc. The reporting contains, in particular, an assessment of the adequacy between the risks entered into and the available own funds as well as liquidity reserves.
-This is to safeguard that the Bank is and will be able to manage its risks both in normal times as well as in times of stress.
-Moreover, the reporting always highlights whether the current risk exposure is within the risk tolerance and appetite as decided by the Board.
+The CRO provides regular reports to the Board, as well as to the Authorised Management regarding the overall risk profile, including risk exposures, capitalisation etc. The reporting contains, in particular, an assessment of the adequacy between the risks entered into and the available own funds, as well as liquidity reserves.
+This is to safeguard that the Bank is and will be able to manage its risks both in normal times, as well as in times of stress.
+Moreover, the reporting always highlights whether the current risk exposure is within the risk appetite as decided by the Board, and also gives account for the follow-up to the recommendations, problems, shortcomings and irregularities identified, and shall finally include a summary of the proposed corrective measures.